Resources for Essential Oils and DIY Projects

 Dropper Bottles: As with my preferred ointment jars, I recently discovered these 15ml amber dropper bottles made by Vivaplex.
 There was no looking back.
 These are leakproof and budget-friendly.

-Cobalt Blue Spray Bottles: These are the bottles I prefer.
+2-Ounce Cobalt Blue Spray Bottles: These are the bottles I prefer for when I want to make up a larger quantity.
 I have repeatedly ordered these and have never had a leaker or a defective sprayer.
 Win-win.

 Foaming Soap Dispenser: I have owned these foaming soap dispensers for years and have never had a fail.
 I simply can not fathom why someone would not want to make a one-time purchase of a “foamer”, as they are called so that they can be refilled over and over again.